neilnelson/caffe_memory_test/README.md

 from the two 'free' outputs in test/mem_test.log.

 Subtract the beginning number from the ending number.
-Divide that result by 30.
+Divide that result by 30 (30 Caffe mnist runs).

 I get (3342636 - 1627552) / 30 = **57169** kilobytes used (leaked) on average by each Caffe training run.